rsummers11/CADLab/panreas_hnn/README.txt

 Execution:

-1. compile hed-globalweight following the Caffe instructions: http://caffe.berkeleyvision.org/installation.html#prequequisites install ITK and compile nihApps using cmake.
+1. compile hed-globalweight following the Caffe instructions: http://caffe.berkeleyvision.org/installation.html#prequequisites compile/install ITK (with Module_ITKReview ON) and compile nihApps using cmake.
 Choose 'nihApps-release' as output folder.
 This was tested with Ubuntu 16.04, CUDA 8.0, Python 2.7, ITK v4.10.0, and Matlab 2015b.

 2. Download the dicom image archive from https://wiki.cancerimagingarchive.net/display/Public/Pancreas-CT